Fire Ants Rule? Yeah, Right!

 Dr. Paul Nester

 Do you spend a lot of time in your yard here in the Gulf Coast area of Texas?
-Do you to feel that fire ants have taken over?
-The best way to control fire ants is to follow a management plan developed for your yard.
+Do you enjoy the time or do you feel that fire ants rule your back yard.
+That they have taken over?
+There are management strategies avaible that will help you manage the fire ants in your yard and reduce the chance you, your family members or your guests come in contact with an active fire ant mound.
+The best way to manage fire ants on your property is to follow a management plan you develope for your property.

 The red imported fire ant (Solenopsis invicta, Buren) (Hymenoptera: Formicidae) loves the warm humid air, moist soil in planting beds and turf grass.
 The months from April through July and late September through October usually presents ideal conditions for fire ants to work their mounds and cause problems for anyone who ventures outside.